 When focusing on language

-If you want to comment on how the author uses language (for example, in papers about literature, linguistics, communication and media), it is necessary to quote so that the reader can see the exact passage you are referring to.
+If you want to comment on how the author uses language (for example, in literary analysis), it’s necessary to quote so that the reader can see the exact passage you are referring to.

 When giving evidence

 To convince the reader of your argument, interpretation or position on a topic, it’s often helpful to include quotes that support your point.
 Quotes from primary sources (for example, interview transcripts or historical documents) are especially credible as evidence.

 When presenting an author’s position or definition

 But if a passage does a great job at expressing, explaining, or defining something, and it would be very difficult to paraphrase without changing the meaning or losing the weakening the idea’s impact, it’s worth quoting directly.